 All of the therapists here at Portland Psychotherapy are highly trained, exceptionally skilled clinicians.
 They are among the best and brightest and have come from around the country to work here.
 All could be making more money if they chose to be in a setting where the focus was simply making money.
-As evidence for this commitment to making a difference versus maximizing profit, Portland Psychotherapy staff provided 509 sessions of low fee counseling through our sliding scale program in 2015.
+For example, as evidence of our commitment to making a difference versus maximizing profit, in the year 2015, Portland Psychotherapy staff provided 509 sessions of low fee counseling.
 All of the staff here at Portland Psychotherapy are motivated to be here by more than a paycheck.
 Each one of us share in this organization’s mission and commitment to making an impact and having our work be in the service of something greater than ourselves.
 It is a unique organization with an extraordinary staff.

 Portland Psychotherapy also works to manage it’s environmental footprint.
 Since much of the cost of building lies in the materials, we refurbished an old house for our office space instead building new.
 We have installed solar panels and have various policies that encourage us to be mindful of our environmental impact and incentivize responsible behavior and business practices.
 Read more about our green initiatives here.

 We at Portland Psychotherapy are very proud of what we are creating here.
 We are fortunate to be able to do what we love doing, in a beautiful setting among colleagues that we care about and who all share a similar vision.
 We are very honored to be able to do this work and are grateful to those, especially the clients that we serve, who make it possible.

 For those who are interested, we have published descriptions of our business model in professional outlets:

 - LeJeune, J.T., & Luoma, J.B.
 (2015).
 The Integrated Scientist-Practitioner: A New Model for Combining Research and Clinical Practice in Fee-For-Service Settings.
 Professional Psychology Research & Practice46(6), 421-428.
 Download here.